-If you are looking for ways to work on handwriting and pencil control, then you are in the right place.
+If you are looking for ways to work on handwriting legibility and pencil control, then you are in the right place.
 This Occupational Therapist loves to teach kids handwriting.
 Neatness counts when it comes to writing on the lines and being able to read that homework assignment a few hours into the nightly after-school ritual.
 Today, I’ve got one easy tip for helping kids to manage with pencil control in order to write on the lines at an age-appropriate speed.
 Add this pencil control activity to this list of pencil control exercises.

 Extend this activity to further your child’s fine motor skills and pencil control in handwriting:

 - Ask your child to draw an “X” in each circle, without going over the lines.